CityOfZion/neo-python/README.md

 you may need to enable the epel repo for the leveldb-devel package, which you can do by editing `/etc/yum.repos.d/epel.repo`

+### For all of these, make sure that the `Chains` directory in your project has the proper write permisisons

 ##### windows ( not sure )